 Eric Freeman, who sails Blackguard, an old Seawolf ketch, in northern Washington state, commented that kerosene is easy to find, being available anywhere jets fly.
 Kerosene is not as volatile as alcohol and can be easily stored.
-Because kerosene - like alcohol and diesel - doesn't have to be under pressure, it is easy to be aware of how much fuel you have left.
+Because kerosene - like alcohol and diesel - doesn't have to be under pressure, it is easy to be aware of asy to be aware of how much fuel you have left.
 A well-maintained and properly running stove is odorless and sootfree without any flammable fumes to worry about.

+to worry about.
 But kerosene stoves can be hard to light.
 These stoves require priming with alcohol, a tricky business.
 They can also have a sooting problem if the burners are not adjusted properly.
 They can smoke liberally when firing up and smell terrible.
 Spills take a long time to evaporate and can be a problem because they will soak into cushions and be a fire hazard for a long time.